thermoio/docs/databases/postgresql-basics.md

 ---

 # PostgreSQL Basics

 ## Overview
 This guide covers how to install PostgreSQL (PgSQL) server on your Ubuntu installation and introduces basic PgSQL commands.

+## But first...
 We recommend you complete the following steps as a limited sudo user.
-For more information about setting up limited sudo users, see [Creating sudo users on CentOS](https://www.thermo.io/how-to/security/creating-sudo-users).
+For more information about setting up limited sudo users, see [Creating sudo users on CentOS](https://www.thermo.io/how-to/security/creating-sudo-users)

 ## Installing PgSQL
 - [Ubuntu](https://www.thermo.io/how-to/databases/installing-pgsql-on-ubuntu)